+quad: use all four amplifers.
+This is the default and normal readout

 upperboth: use both upper-right and upper-left amplifiers.

 Speed:select the readout speed to use: fast (noisier) or slow.

 Binning

 x: binning in columns

 y: binning in rows

 Apply: apply binning changes

 ROI:

-Select region of interest (sub-window) to read Enable: enables the selected ROI Disable: go back to full-frame mode X start: starting column of interest Y start: starting column of interest X box size: number of columns of region, starting at "X start" Y box size: number of rows of region, starting at "Y start" Apply: apply the specified ROI All the dimensions are in unbinned data pixels (so if binning is selected the ROI is still specified as for binning 1) In the upper right corned there is a drop-down menu called "pre-set geoms".
-By selecting something there, it will change the geometry (ROI, Binning, speed, etc) to some pre-set value.
-This allows sped in changing between common geometries.
-How to make a new geometry available for the drop-down is described in document ECH60S-6.X (panview configuration).
-When release the software, there where two available options: "full" (full frame, 1x1 binning) and "400_1600" (full in cols, 400 to 1600 in Y, 1x1 binning) 3.3 Plug-Ins > LAMPS This Plug-In allow a direct and clear manipulation of the comparison lamps.
+Select region of interest (sub-window) to read Enable: enables the selected ROI Disable: go back to full-frame mode X start: starting column of interest Y start: starting column of interest X box size: number of columns of region, starting at "X start"Y box size: number of rows of region, starting at "Y start" Apply: apply the specified ROI All the dimensions are in unbinned data pixels (so if binning is selected the ROI is still specified as for binning 1) In the upper right corned there is an indicator called "mode".
+This shows the current predefined "mode" is in use.
+These modes can be selected from the main gui "pre set modes" drop down menu.
+The preselected modes will usually set automatically the binning, roi and speed -besides other things like position of the image slicer, iodine cell motor, etc).
+Usually, when you change any geometry parameter "manually", the predefined mode will be set to "none" -this is because when changing the geometry manually not all the predefined mode parameters are ensured anymore.
+To come back to the predefined mode, the user needs to selected the mode from the main menu.
+3.3 Plug-Ins > LAMPS This Plug-In allow a direct and clear manipulation of the comparison lamps.
 This allows the user a "manual" operation of the comparison lamps, similar to the manual manipulation done through the actual, physical switches on the console The logic of the lamps control is described in detail on document ECH60S-5-.X on comparison lamps automation, and also on document ECH60S-2.X on software architecture, so here we will just describe its main aspects.
 The actual control signal for the each lamps is an OR between the "manual" switch and the software command.
 The motor control signal is also an OR, but now between the lamps control signals.
 So, if any lamp is "ON" the motor will be "ON", and any lamp will be "ON" if either its manual switch is "ON" or the software commands an "ON".